MonicBuilder/Monic/README.md

 //#unset flag
 ```

-All the flags are declared globally. Указать их можно не только в коде директивами `#set` и `#unset`, но при запуске сборщика
+All the flags are declared globally.
+To set them in your code, you should use the directives `#set` and `#unset`,
-(о запуске сборщика ниже).
+and also you can specify them when you run Monic.
+For example,

 **file.js**